- Episode 51: The Lies We Tell Ourselves About The Truth

 “You need to stop thinking about sex as just the intercourse, but as the whole encounter.”
 In doing so, both parties benefit: Men can let go of the idea that their penis alone can make a woman orgasm and allows for more freedom and creativity in their sexual experiences.

 Tickets to Pound Town

-A note about one-night stands: The expected norm is that your partner does not care about your pleasure.
-But in heterosexual partners, young men do want to please their female partners, but they don’t have the correct information, as much of what they know comes from porn.
+A note about one-night stands: the expected norm is that your partner does not care about your pleasure.
+In heterosexual partners, young men do want to please their female partners, but they don’t have the correct information, as much of what they know comes from porn.
 It’s not that porn is bad, but it doesn’t always model effective and egalitarian sex.
 In order to close the orgasm gap, everyone needs to have good sex ed.